mrxyzl/Vivaldi-CSS-mod/README.md

 The [**Modding Forum Board**][3] is a great resource, featuring guides on how to automate the process of patching your installation after updating the browser and providing you with a plethora of mods written by the community.

-Im too lazy to seperate the mods into seperate files so you need to read the main chrom CSS and copy the section you need to your own CSS.
+I'm too lazy to seperate the mods into seperate files so you need to read the main chrome CSS and copy the section you need to your own CSS.

 [1]: https://vivaldi.com/
 [2]: https://forum.vivaldi.net/topic/10549/modding-vivaldi/